 This can be obtained at your municipal police service office or on their website.
 The CRJM must be completed before starting the program and may take up to 4 weeks to receive.
 Once received send it by courier to the MTO along with a copy of your driver’s license.
 For mailing information click here.

 This can be done by your family doctor or at a walk-in clinic.
-The necessary medical form is available at DriveTest centres and Service Ontario centres.
+The necessary medical form is available at our office, DriveTest centres and Service Ontario.
 We have attached the medical form here for your convenience.
 When printing the attachment, kindly make a 2-sided copy.
 Make a copy of the completed medical for your records.

-The Truck and Bus handbooks are available online or for purchase at OTDS, Service Ontario and Canadian Tire.
+These books are available free online or for purchase at OTDS, Service Ontario, DriveTest Centres and Canadian Tire.
 For Practice tests click here

-- When you’ve finished studying, take your completed medical form to DriveTest and take the ‘written test’ for the class ‘D& B’ license
+- When you’ve finished studying, take your completed medical form to DriveTest and write the D & B written test

-Upon successful completion of the written tests, please obtain proof of completion, normally reflected on the yellow sheet.
+Upon successful completion of the written test, please obtain proof of completion, normally reflected on the yellow sheet.

 - Obtain a Driver’s Abstract (3-Year Driver Record Uncertified)

-These are available for purchase at a Service Ontario centre and online.
+This is available for purchase online or at Service Ontario

 - Proof of education

 High school transcript, diploma or at minimum a proof of grade 10 English education must be provided to OTDS.
-An equivalency test is available at OTDS for those who did not complete grade 10, were educated outside of Ontario, or cannot provide valid proof of education.
+An equivalency test is available at OTDS for those who did not complete grade 10, were educated outside of Canada or cannot find their proof of education/transcripts